Punjab Government Launches Innovative Smart Classroom Project With Huawei - UrduPoint

-Punjab Chief Minister Maryam Nawaz unveiled the AI-powered Huawei Smart Classroom Project at Government Kinnaird Girls High School, Empress Road
+Punjab Chief Minister Maryam Sharif has unveiled the Smart Classroom Project at the government Kinnaird Girls High School, Empress Road

-LAHORE, (UrduPoint / Pakistan Point News - 2nd Sep, 2024) Punjab Chief Minister Maryam Nawaz unveiled the AI-powered Huawei Smart Classroom Project at Government Kinnaird Girls High School, Empress Road.
+LAHORE, (UrduPoint / Pakistan Point News - 2nd Sep, 2024) Punjab Chief Minister Maryam Sharif has unveiled the Smart Classroom Project at the government Kinnaird Girls High School, Empress Road.

 This cutting-edge initiative, developed in collaboration with Huawei, represents a major leap forward in transforming education in Punjab by integrating advanced technology into the classroom said a news release issued by Huawei on Monday.

-This initiative aims to enhance educational quality and make learning more interactive and accessible.

-Huawei’s support is remarkable to this project, highlighting its strong commitment to advancing educational innovation.
+Huawei’s support is remarkable for this project, highlighting its strong commitment to advancing educational innovation.

-By integrating Huawei’s advanced technology, Punjab is setting a new benchmark for educational excellence and technological integration in schools.
+By integrating Huawei’s advanced technology, Punjab sets a new benchmark for educational excellence and technological integration in schools.

 Key figures at the event included Parliamentary Secretary for School Education Nosheen Adnan and Provincial Education Minister Rana Sikandar Hayat, underscoring the collaborative efforts that made this project possible.

-With this partnership, the Punjab government and Huawei are making progress towards enhancing the educational experience, providing students with the resources necessary to thrive in a digital era.
+With the partnership, the Punjab government and Huawei are making progress towards enhancing the educational experience, providing students with the resources necessary to thrive in a digital era.

 Recent Stories